 SYMPTOM / DISPLAY MESSAGE POSSIBLE CAUSES POSSIBLE SOLUTIONS Display Message: "HIGH SALT/RESET" System resets after 30 seconds.
 Software detected a drop in the power supply voltage.
 Chlorinator cell is turned off and a system reset is scheduled after a 30 second delay.
 This message may appear briefly when mains power to the unit is disconnected, this is normal behavior.
 This is usually caused by excessive current to the chlorinator cell exceeding the power supply limit, or can also occur if mains power is briefly interrupted.
 Otherwise this may indicate a faulty power supply.
 Check salt level in water, and check cell for debris or damage such as displaced or touching plates.
 If salt level is ok and problem persists, return unit for servicing.
 If this message appears immediately after the addition of salt to the water it is likely that some water with a very high salt concentration has been drawn into the the filtration system.
 You may need to run the filter pump for some time without the chlorinator connected so that the newly added salt has time to dissolve and disperse into the water.
 When adding salt to the water try to ensure it is added as far away from the filtration system suction points as possible.
 Close main drain suction valve where applicable and remove any suction driven pool cleaners from the water.
-Never add salt directly to the skimmer No residual free chlorine in water Chlorinator not running sufficient hours per day Extend the running time.
-A minimum 12 hours per day is recommended in low demand commercial applications, and 24 hours per day for medium to high demand.
-High chlorine demand due to high total chlorine.
-Shock dose the pool with liquid chlorine.
+Never add salt directly to the skimmer No residual free chlorine in water Chlorinator output not high enough Ensure chlorine output is set to 100% until chlorine residual is restored.
+Chlorinator not running sufficient hours per day Extend the running time.
+A minimum 8 hours per day is recommended over summer Chlorine demand due to sunlight Ensure stabilizer level (cyanuric acid) is maintained between 40 - 80ppm.
+Use a pool cover when pool is not in use.
+Heavy Pool Usage Dose manually with liquid chlorine during peak demand periods.
+High chlorine demand due to high total chlorine reading.
+(This is different to Free Chlorine) Shock dose the pool with liquid chlorine.
 Consult your local swimming pool professionals for advice on this procedure.
+Display Message: "SCALE WARNING" Software has detected a pattern consistent with excessive scale building up on the cell electrode plates.
+NOTE: This warning can also be falsely triggered by large swings Check the calcium level and Langelier Index of Saturation (LSI) in your pool water.
+If the LSI is greater than +0.2 then you may need to lower your pH level to balance the water.
+Reducing the calcium level may be required in some cases.
+Consult your local swimming pool professionals on how to achieve this.

 Hint: Holding the BACK button for 3 seconds from the HOME view will show detailed information on the output to the chlorine cell including VOLTAGE, AMPS, and POLARITY.
 For all models, cell voltage should be close to 24.0V (+/- 1.0 V)